nucypher/mock-net/README.md

 # NuCypher MockNet

+### WARNING
+This repo is no longer maintained.
+We now have a functional testnet that you should use instead: https://github.com/nucypher/nucypher

 ### Usage Instructions:
 1. Install `pipenv` if you don't get have it and spin up a virtual environment with it:
     - `sudo pip3 install pipenv`